stacks-network/stacks-test-tools/packages/clarunit/README.md

 An example Clarinet-sdk project using `clarunit` can be found in the `example` folder.

-**Note:** this is a pre-release to be able to both use the `clarunit` workflow as well as evaluate it.
-The package will eventually be moved into a monorepo and properly published on NPM under the Stacks organisation.

 ## Setup

-1. Install this repository as a dependency using `npm` or `yarn`.
+1. Install package `@stacks/clarunit` using your favourite package manager.
 (Be sure to pin the version!)
 2. Create a test file in your existing `tests` folder, you can use any name but using `clarunit.test.ts` is recommended.